TS22082/Todo_app/README.md

 - [X] Familiarize myself with javascript/jquery DOM manipulation
 - [X] The artifact produced is properly licensed, preferably with the MIT license
 - [X] Mobile first
-- [ ] has 2 static users: Thomas and Lindsay
+- [X] has 2 static users: Thomas and Lindsay
-- [ ] each user has access to the same, one and only todo list
+- [X] each user has access to the same, one and only todo list
-- [ ] each user can add todo list items to _the_ list
+- [X] each user can add todo list items to _the_ list
 - [ ] when a user adds an item to the todo list, their avatar is shown next to it
-- [ ] each user has an avatar (gravatar?)
-- [ ] each user can re-order, complete, and uncomplete any todo list item
-- [ ] todo list items are listed: grouped by completed, order by create_at timestamp ASC.
+- [X] todo list items are listed: grouped by completed, order by create_at timestamp ASC.
 - [ ] Deployed and working on Heroku
-- [ ] User Friendly UI
+- [X] User Friendly UI

- ## Stretched User Story

-  This will be a shared todo list that will display the users avatar next to the new todo item they posted.
-The user will be able to mark the todo items as complete and will be able to delete items aswell.

-## Development

-#### Setting up the database

 ```
 createdb todo_app